joaovasco01/MAMP-Server/Readme.md

-Publicly NOT AVAILABLE the full project because of GDPR Compliance
+TLDR: NOT AVAILABLE (the entire project) Publicly because of GDPR Compliance. :(

 # Project README

 ---